-It nearly completed our state sticker map with 48 states (last was Idaho).
+It nearly completed our state sticker map with 48 states (the last was Idaho).
 We also mixed up our travels by jetting off to Australia for a month in March-April to visit family while still working (in the opposite timezone).
-Then in December, we flew to Hawaii for a 10 day hotel vacation.
-All up, we spent 321 days in our RV, driving about 9,500 miles each in our RV and MINI (total 19,000 miles for the year) and visiting 24 states along the way.
+Then in December, we flew to Hawaii for a 10-day hotel vacation.
+All up, we spent 321 days in our RV, driving about 9,500 miles each in our RV and MINI (a total of 19,000 miles for the year) and visiting 24 states along the way.

 Here’s the breakdown:

 - 123 nights in private RV parks and campgrounds (inc. 19 nights @ RPI parks)